Skip to content

 Professional accreditation

-The Bachelor of Human Services (Counselling) is accredited by the Australian Community Workers Association (ACWA).
-Students who have successfully completed this degree, including mandatory professional placement (fieldwork) and residential school courses, will be eligible to apply for ACWA membership.
+The Bachelor of Human Services is externally accredited with the Australian Community Workers Association (ACWA), the professional body for qualified community workers in Australia.
+Students who successfully complete this degree, including professional placement requirements (fieldwork), will be eligible to apply for ACWA membership, subject to meeting any additional requirements that may be stipulated by the ACWA.

 Career outcomes